Safe and predictable

 We deliver temporary ground freezing, to securely drive shafts through water bearing strata down to minerals for mining or underground space.

 Shaft for minimg

 Ground stabilization through water bearing strata by ground freezing to secure shaft sinking.
 The often long holes for freezing pipes may be drilled by directional drilling to secure the necessary accuracy.
-Shafts for mine access may be couple of hundred meters deep, and are lined as excavation proceeds.
+Shafts for mine access may be a couple of hundred meters deep, and are lined as excavation proceeds.
 The circular shape of the frozen wall exploits the high compression strength of frozen materials.
 Excavation may start when the inital freezing has grown a sufficiently thick structure for the top layers.
 While excavating and lining the top part, the deeper part has time to grow thicker and thus take the larger forces that are present at larger depths.

 Shaft for tunnel ventilation

 Ventilation shafts running from surface to a tunnel for supply of fresh air may be several tens of meters.
 The shaft generally has to pass through soil and fractured rock before sound rock is reached above the tunnel.
 We supply impermeable shaft stabilization through soil and waterbearing formations.
 Stabilization and waterproofing by one method covering all ground conditions.

 When the ground is to weak to be self supporting, ground improvment is necessary to secure the excavation.
 Water leaks may also increase instability.
 Even the tunnel invert may be squeezed upward due to water pressure or larger horizontal stress in the ground.
 Complete ground freezing cylinder secures the tunnel excavation.
 Even the whole cross section may be frozen to secure face stablity and avoid water leakage through the front.